MicrosoftDocs/power-platform/power-platform/admin/track-outlook-email-by-moving-it-tracked-exchange-folder.md

 ## Requirements for using tracked folders

 - The tracking folders feature must also be enabled by your administrator.
-For more information, contact your [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] administrator.
+For more information, contact your Dynamics 365 administrator.
 For admin information on enabling tracked folders, see [Configure folder-level tracking](../admin/configure-outlook-exchange-folder-level-tracking.md).

 - Your organization must use server-side synchronization as your email synchronization method.
 If you don’t know which synchronization method your organization uses, contact your Dynamics 365 apps administrator.
 For admin information about setting up server-side synchronization, see [Set up server-side synchronization](../admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks.md).